 - What can you do during your visit to the long neck tribe in Thailand?

-Have you ever heard of the famous long neck tribe in Thailand?
-Ever considered visiting this site, popular with tourists?
+- Should you visit the famous long neck tribe in Thailand?

 Who are the long neck tribe in Thailand?

-Officially known as Kayans or the Padaung people, the long neck tribe in Thailand are residents from Kayah State in eastern Myanmar.
-There has long been internal conflict within Myanmar, and when tensions grew between the Karenni separatists and the Burmese army it caused many residents of the Kayah State to flee their homes.
+Officially known as the Kayan women, the long neck tribe in Thailand are residents from Kayah (Karenni) State in eastern Myanmar.
+There has long been internal conflict within Myanmar, and when tensions grew (in the 80s and 90s) between the Karenni separatists and the Burmese army it caused many residents of the Kayah State to flee their homes.

-The Kayans, the long neck tribe in Thailand, are a sub-group of the Karenni People.
+The long neck tribe in Thailand are actually a sub-group of the Karenni People.
 So the people you are likely to see on a tourist day out whilst in Thailand are members of a wider tribe, most of whom still live in Myanmar: there are 40,000 Kayans in Shan State and around 20,000 in Kayah State.
-It is a small minority, currently around 5-600, who live in Thailand.
-Some Kayans also live in Vietnam and the U.S, though it isn’t known how many.
+It is a small minority of Kayan, currently around 500-600, who live in Thailand.

-The tribe originally settled in the Demawso area of Kayah State as far back a 739 AD.
+The tribe originally settled in the Demawso area of Kayah State as far back a 739 AD, they are originally from Mongolia.
 There are still Kayan tribe members in this area today.
 When they arrived in Myanmar, they brought with them their religion: Kan Khwan.
 This includes their longstanding belief that the Kayans are the product of a union between a female dragon, and a male human/angel hybrid.
-However, while some Kayan people still practise this religion, many today are Roman Catholic.
+However, while some Kayan people still practise this religion, many today are Roman Catholic or Buddhist.
 This is due to the 18th century Italian missionaries who worked among the tribe at one point.

 Why do the long neck tribe in Thailand actually have long necks?